RxLaboratory/Duik/src-docs/duik/docs/duik-16-changelog.md

 - The [_Structures_](structures.md) colors for predefined limbs have been improved to better show the hierarchy.
 - The User Interface has been tweaked to fix some details and improve the overall User Experience.
 - All buttons for showing or hiding stuff (Structures, bones, controllers...) can now invert the visibility with holding the [Alt] button, instead of showing or hiding them all.
+- The [_Structures_](structures.md) layer names are now translated to the language set in the settings (if the translation file is up-to-date).

 #### Fixes